 Central Asian Research Institute on Corruption and Money Laundering (hereinafter- the Institute) was established in December 2018.

-The Central Asian Institute on Corruption and Money Laundering is a non-profit, non-governmental organization whose activities are aimed at promoting anti-corruption initiatives, conducting research and developing measures to combat corruption and laundering of proceeds from crime, helping to eliminate corruption risks and the formation of zero tolerance to corruption and, in general, promotion of democratic reforms that contribute to the creation of a stable, rule-of-law state and a society free from corruption.
+The Central Asian Research Institute on Corruption and Money Laundering is a non-profit, non-governmental organization whose activities are aimed at promoting anti-corruption initiatives, conducting research and developing measures to combat corruption and laundering of proceeds from crime, helping to eliminate corruption risks and the formation of zero tolerance to corruption and, in general, promotion of democratic reforms that contribute to the creation of a stable, rule-of-law state and a society free from corruption.

 The head of the Institute, Erkaiym Mambetalieva, is a member of the Anti-Corruption Council under the Government of the Kyrgyz Republic and the Coordination Council of law enforcement, fiscal and other state bodies, local authorities of the Kyrgyz Republic on countering corruption issues under the Prosecutor-General’s Office.
 The Institute’s experts are represented in many types of council and working groups of the Government and Parliament, they are also current trainers and consultants in the field of countering corruption, countering money laundering and financing of terrorism, etc.